Vikashmauryapws/Pw-Assignment/README.md

-// these are the assignment and core HTML practce
+// these are the assignment and core HTML practice